pharmaco-, pharmac-, -pharmic

 (Greek: medical drug, medicine; poison)

-4. The study of the action of drugs on psychological functions and mental states.
+2. The study of the effect of drugs and medicines on psychological processes.